eoscanada/eos-bios/README.md

     on standard input for the next stage.

-  * It is now the job of the 21 ABPs to finish validation, sabotage the network if they find anything odd (if they falsely sabotage the network, they literally kill themselves out of the game of Block Production).
+  * It is now the job of the 21 ABPs to finish validation, sabotage the network if they find anything odd.

     * The 21 interim BPs verify the integrity of the Opening Balances in the new nascent network, against the locally loaded